 Which Platforms/networks for exchange of experiences and for harmonisation in AAS exist in your country/Region?
+At international level:

 What other mechanisms would improve information sharing, alignment and harmonisation in AAS?

 How could a continental platform add value to exchange of experiences and facilitation of alignment and harmonisation?